 University of Connecticut

-School of Fine Arts Research Grant 2018-2019
+School of Fine Arts Project Completion Grant 2022-2023

 The School of Fine Arts Research Grant is intended to fund proposals of superior artistic and scholarly merit, and especially to offer support for projects in their initial stages that are likely to result in high-profile publications, exhibitions, performances, and other creative activity appropriate to the field of inquiry, and that have strong potential to attract external funding from such agencies as the National Endowment for the Humanities, the Connecticut Commission on the Arts, and other regional, national, and international bodies.
-For this year’s competition a total of $75,000 will be available to the SFA faculty for scholarly research and creative practice projects.
+For this year’s competition a total of $55,000 will be available to the SFA faculty for scholarly research and creative practice projects.
 We are extremely grateful to the Office of the Vice President for Research for providing generous funding to supplement the amount allocated for this program within the SFA budget.